oladapooloyede/tekton-pipeline/README.md

 * Update the repository https://gitlab.xxx.corp.xxx.ca/AI/aiocp/tekton-pipeline.git under the path `k8s/overlays/prod` in `master` branch to point to the latest image in the Artifactory registry

-## Continuous Delivery Reference Implementation on OpenShift using OpenShift GitOps (ArgoCD)
+## Continuous Delivery Reference Implementation on OpenShift using OpenShift GitOps

 Ask your Cluster Administrator to install **Red Hat OpenShift GitOps** incase you can't find it in the **Installed Operators** ![](gitops-operator.png) </p>